The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 1 – Determine the Purpose & KPIs:

-It may seem obvious, but you first need to determine and define this landing page’s purpose.
+It may seem obvious, but you first need to determine and define the purpose of this landing page.

-Are looking for people to fill out a " request a free quote" form?
-Call your business to set an appointment?
-Download an ebook?
-Start a free trial?
+Are you looking for people to fill out a “request a free quote” form, call your business to set an appointment, download an ebook, or start a free trial?
 The purpose of your page will dictate the entire flow of the page, its copy, and more.

 Next— define your conversion goals and key performance indicators (KPIs).
 It’s not just the best way to accurately evaluate your page’s effectiveness after launch.

-It’s also going to help ensure your page focuses on a singular call to action throughout its creation and dictate your areas of optimization after launch.
+It’ll also help ensure your page focuses on a singular call to action throughout its creation and dictate your areas of optimization after launch.

 A Few Common Landing Page KPIs Include:

-However, a common pitfall we see all the time is people start tracking too many things and then helpful metrics are lost in the sea of data overload.
+However, a common pitfall we see all the time is people starting to track too many things, and then helpful metrics are lost in the sea of data overload.
 Only track what you need to.

 We use the SMART goals concept to ensure we’re always focused on the right goals and determine which KPIs we should be tracking:

-• MEASURABLE - Can you Measure progress and track its success or short-fallings?
+- MEASURABLE: Can you Measure progress and track its success or shortfalls?

 2 – Define the Target: